June 13, 2024

 While liquidation preferences provide protection to investors who take on higher risks, founders should be cautious about negotiating terms that overly dilute their ownership.
 This will prove definitive in ensuring that the interests of founders are preserved during a liquidation event.

-What are the two preference classes?
+What are the Two Preference Classes?

 The number of classes of preference depends on a number of factors, such as your business model, funding stage, and investor expectations.
 Typically, there are two common classes of preference: participating and non-participating.